-For some children, seizures are drug-resistant and associated with intellectual disability*.
-For some of these children, the intellectual disability is unavoidable because of the underlying brain abnormalities whether or not they have seizures, while in other children the intellectual disability is caused by the seizures themselves.
-Controlling the seizures may lead to more normal intellectual development.
-For this reason, every effort should be made to stop seizure in children with catastrophic epilepsies.
+For some children, seizures are drug-resistant and associated with intellectual disability* and often significant motor delay.
+The intellectual disability is unavoidable because of the underlying brain abnormalities whether or not they have seizures, or by the seizures themselves.
+Controlling the seizures, or reducing them significantly, may lead to improved intellectual development.
+For this reason, every effort should be made to stop seizures in children with catastrophic epilepsies.
 The catastrophic epilepsies, also known as epileptic encephalopathies, include:

 Otahara syndrome (early infantile epileptic encephalopathy with suppression burst)

 Shields, W. Catastrophic epilepsy in childhood.
 Epilepsy, 41 (Suppl.
 2): S2-S6 (2000).